-HABC limits the number of voluntary interim recertifications between regular recertifications as outlined below.
-Required interim recertifications will not count against the limit on voluntary interim recertifications, i.e., interim recertifications required for changes in family composition.
-Elderly/disabled families and families in the FSS program are exempt from the limit on interim recertifications.
+HABC limits the number of voluntary interim reexaminations between regular reexaminations as outlined below.
+Required interim reexaminations will not count against the limit on voluntary interim reexaminations, i.e., interim reexaminations required for changes in family composition.
+Elderly/disabled families and families in the FSS program are exempt from the limit on interim reexaminations.